jonwright77/DaysToGo/01_CURRENT_STATE.md

 - **Data Model & Persistence**:
     - The primary data models are the `Reminder`, `CalendarEventViewModel`, `HistoricalEvent`, `UserProfile`, and `LocationPoint` structs.
     - The `Reminder` model includes a `modifiedAt` timestamp property used for conflict resolution during sync operations.
+    - The `HistoricalEvent` model represents Wikipedia events with year, text, eventType (event/birth/death/selected), url, imageUrl, and optional aiSummary.
+Holiday events are excluded from the app.
     - The `UserProfile` model stores user's firstName, surname, and country, with helper properties (fullName, greeting) for personalization.
     - The `LocationPoint` model stores latitude, longitude, timestamp, and accuracy data for location history tracking.
     - **Persistence is handled by a hybrid approach**: Reminders are saved immediately to a local JSON file within a **shared App Group container** for quick access and offline support.
 These local changes are then asynchronously synchronized with **CloudKit** for iCloud synchronization across devices.